Paul Allen- General Manager

 Paul was honored with the position of General Manager of the Travelers on January 18, 2013.
 He oversees all aspects of business conducted at Dickey-Stephens Park and the Arkansas Travelers.

 A proud father of his son Bo, Paul is a native of Las Vegas, Nevada (now considers himself an Arkansan) and a graduate of UNLV.
-He resides in North Little Rock.
+He resides in North Little Rock with his Wife Evelyn.

 Rusty Meeks- Assistant General Manager

 Rusty graduated from the University of Arkansas in May of 2011 with a Bachelor of Arts degree in Communications.
 He is currently involved in FSM at Fellowship Baptist Church in West Little Rock.
 Rusty enjoys spending time hunting, fishing, golfing and, of course, being an avid Razorbacks and Philadelphia Eagles fan.
-He lives in Little Rock with his wife Jessica and daughter Abigail.
+He lives in Little Rock with his wife Jessica and daughter Abigail and Maggie Ruth.

 Greg Johnston- Park Superintendent

 Greg is responsible for the upkeep and maintenance at Dickey-Stephens Park including the playing surface.
 As one of the longest serving employees in Travelers history, Greg was the superintendent at Ray Winder Field for over 30 years and was instrumental in the supervision of the construction of Dickey-Stephens Park.
 If something breaks or isn't working at the ballpark, Greg is always the first person called to help.

 Greg is a native of North Little Rock and graduated from old Main High School in 1982.
 He lives in North Little Rock and enjoys spending time with his son Cody, daughter-in-law Elaine, and the newest addition to DSP, Dizzy the ball park pup!

 Reggie Temple- Assistant Park Superintendent